Prominent Russian military blogger killed in St. Petersburg cafe blast - KTVZ

 A well-known Russian military blogger, Vladlen Tatarsky, was killed in an explosion at a cafe in St. Petersburg on Sunday, authorities said.

-Nineteen others were hospitalized in the blast, the city’s governor said.
+Twenty-five other people were injured in the blast, 19 of whom were hospitalized, the city’s governor said.
 Investigators were questioning everyone who was inside the cafe, state media reported.

 An “explosive device” went off, causing part of the building’s facade to collapse, according to state news agency TASS, citing preliminary information.
 Authorities opened a murder investigation, but it was not immediately clear if Tatarsky was the intended target of the blast.